GonzoDMX/Showdown_OSC_Bridge/README.md

 ## Feature Notice:
 **Linking:**
 The Showdown OSC app now allows linking between Output (OSC) Devices.
 Please note, this change is not yet reflected in the help documents.
+Devices can be linked with the link device dropdown menu when adding a device with the **Add** button or editing a device with the **Edit** button.
+Note: Removing a device with the **Remove** button will break its links.

 *So what is linking and how does it work ?*